dhis2/dhis2-docs/src/developer/web-api/tracker.md

 > For `data elements` only the "dataElement" and "value" properties are required when adding data.
 > "value" can be null, which implies the user should remove the value.

-### Tracker Notes
+### Notes

 DHIS2 tracker allows for capturing of data using data elements and tracked entity attributes.
 However, sometimes there could be a situation where it is necessary to record additional information or comment about the issue at hand.
-Such additional information can be captured using tracker notes.
+Such additional information can be captured using notes.
-Tracker notes are equivalent to data value comments from the Aggregate DHIS2 side.
+Notes are equivalent to data value comments from the Aggregate DHIS2 side.

-There are two types of tracker notes - notes recorded at the event level and those recorded at the enrollment level.
+There are two types of notes - notes recorded at the event level and those recorded at the enrollment level.
 An enrollment can have one or more events.
 Comments about each of the events - for example, why an event was missed, rescheduled, or why only a few data elements were filled and the like - can be documented using event notes.
 Each of the events within an enrollment can have its own